 Underwriting process risk is managed by means of additional training of underwriters; by producing understandable, clear and detailed instructions; and by defining appropriate underwriting limits that are consistent with the Company's risk appetite as defined in its risk strategy, business strategies and retrocession programme.
 In addition, we pay special attention that contracts are entered into with verified and trusted cedants, and that there are appropriate limits on exposure concentration by geographical area and homogeneous risk groups in order to meet the required risk diversification.
-Significant reinsurance underwriting process risks include the risk of error in the assessment of the probable maximum loss (hereinafter: PML), especially by the cedants of the Sava Insurance Group.
+A large risk within the underwriting process is incorrect assessment of the PML, mainly due to cedants of the Sava Insurance Group.
 To reduce this risk, the Company provides guidance on PML assessment, cooperates with its cedants' underwriters when underwriting large risks, offers relevant training and ensures that the retrocession programme covers PML error.

 As regards price risk, the Company is only able to manage such risk indirectly, because it must follow the fortunes of its cedants in proportional reinsurance treaties.
 This is why the verification of cedants constitutes the main part of the underwriting process.
 The Company can manage product design risk directly only as regards the contractual terms and conditions, which, if inappropriate, may include associated risks that the Company, unaware of such when entering into the contract, fails to take account of when setting the premium.
 This can arise owing to poor and inadequate information provided by the cedant, or due to inadequate interpretation of the terms and conditions.
 To properly assess all risks, the Company must fully understand all positive and negative aspects of the contract and the associated risks.
-Before entering into a contract, the Company therefore analyses in detail both the partner and the market, collects the information available (from the media, competitors, clients), monitors the applicable regulations and the related requirements, and observes trends in historical claims data (for the entire market) and forecasts.
+Before entering into a contract, the Company therefore closely examines both the partner and the market, collects the information available (from the media, competitors, clients), monitors the applicable regulations and the related requirements, and observes trends in historical claims data (for the entire market) and forecasts.
 In addition, the Company may use special clauses in reinsurance contracts to limit performance volatility; for example, sliding scale or profit commissions, or loss ratio ceilings.

-As regards claims risk, this can be related to an incorrect risk assessment in the underwriting process, new types of claims, changes in case law, increased awareness of policyholders of their rights, changes in macroeconomic circumstances, activities adversely affecting the environment or an inappropriate retrocession programme.
+The risk of an unexpected increase in claims may arise as the result of an incorrect risk assessment in the underwriting process, new types of claims, changes in case law, increased awareness of policyholders of their rights, changes in macroeconomic circumstances, activities adversely affecting the environment or an inappropriate retrocession programme.
 This risk is mitigated through in-depth assessments of risks during reinsurance underwriting and prudent granting of underwriting authority.
 As with product design risk, the Company can manage this risk through the use of special clauses in proportional reinsurance contracts that limit the reinsurer's share of unexpected claims and by not accepting unlimited layers under non-proportional contracts.
-Also central to reducing this risk is the annual testing of the appropriateness of retrocession protection using a variety of stress tests and scenarios, and setting appropriate retentions.
+Also central to reducing this risk is the annual testing of the appropriateness of retrocession protection using a variety of stress tests and scenarios, and setting appropriate retention limits.